khulnasoft/integrations-core/rabbitmq/README.md

 ### Installation

-The RabbitMQ check is included in the [Datadog Agent][3] package.
+The RabbitMQ check is included in the [Khulnasoft Agent][3] package.
 No additional installation is needed on your server.

 ### Configuration

 RabbitMQ exposes metrics in two ways: the [RabbitMQ Management Plugin][4] and the [RabbitMQ Prometheus Plugin][19].
-The Datadog integration supports both versions.
+The Khulnasoft integration supports both versions.
 Follow the configuration instruction in this file that pertain to the version you intend to use.
-The Datadog integration also comes with an out-of-the-box dashboard and monitors for each version, as labeled by the Dashboard and Monitor titles.
+The Khulnasoft integration also comes with an out-of-the-box dashboard and monitors for each version, as labeled by the Dashboard and Monitor titles.

 #### Prepare RabbitMQ